ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 Upon receipt of a `CollectReq`, the leader begins by checking that the request meets the requirements of the batch parameters using the procedure in
 {{batch-parameter-validation}}.
+If not, it MUST abort with error "XXX".

-If so, it immediately sends the collector a response with HTTP status 303 See Other and a Location header containing a URI identifying the collect job that can be polled by the collector, called the "collect job URI".
+Next, the leader sends the collector a response with HTTP status 303 See Other and a Location header containing a URI identifying the collect job that can be polled by the collector, called the "collect job URI".

-The leader then begins working with the helper to prepare the shares falling into `CollectReq.batch_interval` (or continues this process, depending on the VDAF) as described in {{pa-aggregate}}.
+The leader then begins working with the helper to prepare the shares falling into `CollectReq.batch_interval` (or continues this process, depending on the VDAF) as described in {{aggregation-flow}}.

 After receiving the response to its CollectReq, the collector makes an HTTP GET request to the collect job URI to check on the status of the collect job and